edologgerbird/salary_pred/README.md

 ## Model Performance

 The Gradient Boosting Regression model returned the lowest MAE for the test set.
-We will use it for our final model.
+I will use it for the final model.

     Multiple linear regression  1450.715424